What are Backlinks?

-This trust comes in the form of PageRank, one of Google’s algorithms which evaluates the quality and quantity of backlinks pointing to a page to determine a relative score of that page’s importance and authority.
+This trust comes in the form of PageRank, one of Google’s algorithms that evaluates the quality and quantity of backlinks pointing to a page.
+This evaluation determines the overall importance and authority of a page.

 Types of Backlinks

 We have already shared that links are like votes for trusted resources, but what if you don’t want to vouch for a website but still need to link to it?

-<a href="https://www.domain.com/" rel="nofollow">this is a nofollowed link</a>
+<a href="https://www.domain.com/" rel="nofollow">this is a nofollow link</a>

-A followed backlink looks like this:
+A follow backlink looks like this:

-<a href="https://www.domain.com/">this is a followed link</a>
+<a href="https://www.domain.com/">this is a follow link</a>

 Sponsored or Paid Links

-If money, or a product or service, has changed hands in return for a link, a rel=”sponsored’ attribute should be added to inform Google.
+If money, or a product or service, has changed hands in return for a link, a rel=”sponsored" attribute should be added to inform Google.

 A sponsored backlink looks like this:

-<a href="https://www.domain.com/" rel="sponsored">this is a sponsored link</a>
+<a href="https://www.example.com/" rel="sponsored">this is a sponsored link</a>

 A UGC backlink looks like this:

-<a href="https://www.domain.com/" rel="ugc">this is a UGC link</a>
+<a href="https://www.example.com/" rel="ugc">this is a UGC link</a>

 High Authority Links

-You can learn more about PageRank and how this applies to link building in 2020 here, however when assessing whether a link is high quality or not, consider factors such as credibility and whether the site shares quality content of real value to users.
+When assessing whether a link is high quality or not, consider factors such as credibility and whether the site shares quality content of real value to users.

 Toxic Links (Unnatural Links)

-This could mean paid links that aren’t marked with nofollow or sponsored attributes, those from low-quality directories or bookmark sites, widely used footer links, or an unnatural number of links that use exact match anchor text.
+This could mean paid links that aren’t marked with nofollow or sponsored attributes, those from low-quality directories or bookmark sites, or an unnatural number of links that use exact match anchor text.

-Leave links in your 'remove' list if you want to contact a site manually to request removal, or simply whitelisting any links you know are safe.
+Leave links in your "remove" list if you want to contact a site manually to request removal or approve any links you know are safe.